krismbah/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

+## Overview

+The purpose of this analysis is to to review the production data for insights that may help the manufacturing team to address production troubles that are blocking the progress of AutosRUs’ newest prototype, the MechaCar.
+The following tasks are to be completed:

+1. Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes.
+2. Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots.
+3. Run t-tests to determine if the manufacturing lots are statistically different from the mean population.
+4. Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.

+## Results

+***Deliverable 1: Linear Regression to Predict MPG*** The MechaCar_mpg.csv dataset contains mpg test results for 50 prototype MechaCars.
+The MechaCar prototypes were produced using multiple design specifications to identify ideal vehicle performance.
+Multiple metrics, such as vehicle length, vehicle weight, spoiler angle, drivetrain, and ground clearance, were collected for each vehicle.
+Using knowledge of R, design a linear model that predicts the mpg of MechaCar prototypes using several variables from the MechaCar_mpg.csv file.

 ## Linear Regression to Predict MPG

 "Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?"
 According to the summary outpuut, the "ground_clearance" and "vehicle_length" (as well as the intercept) variables were statistically unlikely to provide random amounts of variance to the "mpg" values in the linear model.
 In other words, the "ground_clearance" and "vehicle_length" (as well as the intercept) variables have a significant impact on vehicle miles-per-gallon.
 Furthermore, "vehicle_weight" may also provide a slight amount of variance to "mpg" values, but not of noteable significance when considering a significance level of 0.05.